The excretory system can be… well… excruciating to teach.

 When I teach the excretory system, I use exhibition stations where the kids gather information about the stations, observe some materials depending on what is available, and perhaps do a mini lab here and there.
 It’s a great way to get students up and moving, and learning!

 But, for some body systems, it’s hard to have models or hands on stations (the reproductive and endocrine systems, for example).
 For the excretory system, I knew there had to be some way of modeling our body’s filtration system.
 Though the excretory system exhibition lab has a couple model stations included, I thought I’d share this simple set up with you!

 Excretory System Model Instructions

 The model serves as a visual to help students see filtration in action, and using what they have learned about the kidneys, explain how the kidneys act as filtration devices.

-Materials: 2 empty water bottles, clay, tubing (you can get fish tank tubing from amazon), coffee filters, cotton balls large piece of cardboard to mount model onto, packing tape, food coloring, beaker or plastic container
+Two empty water bottles, clay, tubing (you can get fish tank tubing from amazon), coffee filters, cotton balls large piece of cardboard to mount model onto, packing tape, food coloring, beaker or plastic container

 Using clear packing tape, affix the water bottles to a large sheet of cardboard or a box leaving approximately 5 inches between each bottle (leave room for funnel and container underneath).

 Place ends of tubing into funnel to give you an idea of where to place funnel on cardboard.
 Use packing tape to secure funnel in the appropriate spot.
 Secure the model to a wall/countertop.
 Place beaker or plastic container underneath.
 You can reuse the bottoms of the water bottles that were cut off to mix food coloring and water.
 Students can gently pour “waste” into the kidneys and watch what comes out.